-All suspected or actual cases of CSE are a Safeguarding concern in which Child Protection procedures will be followed; this will include a referral to the police.
-If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Lead within the federation.
+All suspected or actual cases of CSE/CRE are a Safeguarding concern in which Child Protection procedures will be followed; this will include a referral to the police.
+If any staff are concerned about a pupil, they will refer to the Safeguarding Designated Lead/s within the School.